PhD Postgraduate Student

 Department of Psychology

-Prior to undertaking this PhD, I studied at MSc in Health Psychology which focused upon health behaviours and developing interventions, with particular focus within my thesis upon how patients adjust and cope with life post – surgery for cardio vascular disease.
-I have also spent some time as a research assistant at the University of Wales, Trinity St. David which also explored the area of developing interventions to improve well – being.
-The research investigated how small scale nature based interventions may help improve how patients cope while recovering from cancer.
+Prior to my PhD studies, I completed an MSc in Health Psychology at the University of South Wales, which focused upon the psychology of health behaviours and the development of health behaviour interventions.
+My MSc dissertation research explored patients adjustment and coping strategies, following Percutaneous Coronary Intervention (PCI) or Coronary Artery Bypass Graft (CABG) surgery, for cardio vascular disease.
+I have also previously gained experience as a research assistant at the University of Wales, Trinity St. David.
+The research explored how small scale nature based interventions help to improve coping strategies, within patients recovering from breast cancer.

 Phelps, C., Butler, C., Cousins, A. & Hughes, C. (2015).
 Sowing the seeds or failing to blossom?
 A feasibility study of a simple ecotherapy-based intervention in women affected by breast cancer.
 Ecancer.
 9, 602